Human Resources → Awards & Recognition → Washington Post Teacher of the Year Award

-Kenneth Smith, an Social Studies teacher at Montgomery Blair High School, has been named the 2018-2019 MCPS nomination for the The Washington Post Teacher of the Year.
+Kearney Blandamer, English teacher at Thomas S. Whootton High School, has been nominated as the 2019-2020 Washington Post Teacher of the Year.

 One teacher from Montgomery County Public Schools (MCPS) is selected to receive this recognition from The Washington Post.
 Goals of the program are to recognize excellence in teaching, encourage creative and quality instruction, and contribute in a substantive way to improving education in the Washington metropolitan area.